FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/agency-authorization-path.md

 - The overall authorization process, milestones, deliverables, roles and responsibilities, and schedule;

-- The CSO’s purpose and function, authorization boundary, data flows, known security gaps and plans for remediation, federal agency-specific requirements, customer responsible controls, and areas that may require federal agency risk acceptance;
+- The CSO's purpose and function, authorization boundary, data flows, known security gaps and plans for remediation, federal agency-specific requirements, customer responsible controls, and areas that may require federal agency risk acceptance;

-- The federal agency’s process for reviewing the authorization package and reaching a risk-based authorization decision; and
+- The federal agency's process for reviewing the authorization package and reaching a risk-based authorization decision; and

 - Best practices and tips for success.